kalekundert/autoclasstoc/README.rst

 **An installation package does not exist yet!**

-Check out the :doc:`CHANGELOG <CHANGELOG>` to see what has been done so far to get ready.
+Check out the CHANGELOG to see what has been done so far to get ready.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++